Muhibullah-Shahjahan/chiralbd.org/content/member/sumaiya_akter_mukta.md

     year = 2016

 [[organizations]]
-    #name = "Health Data Research Organization"
+    name = "Jagannath University"
-    role = "Research Assistant"
+    role = "Undergraduate Student"
 +++

 I am a Microbiology Master’s student at Jagannath University and a Health Data Science enthusiast.
 Health data science, bioinformatics, public health are some of my research interests.
-I founded the Health Data Research Organization as well.

-The Health Data Research Organization (HDRO) is a non-profit organization dedicated to scientific research and dissemination using primary and secondary sources as well as third-party data.
-Students and young professionals with expertise in biological science and health science run the organization, which is supervised by university faculty members in the life sciences.

-Python is my go-to language for data mining and machine learning.
-I also have a limited understanding of R and SQL